 Roselyn stepped back before she heard her cousin’s reply and blindly walked down the hall.
 She was hurt by Evon’s interference in her life.
 It was no excuse that her cousin knew she was

 listening.
-Then too, her desire for Beowyn, which had been sealed away in her mind, arose and conflicted with her recent contemplation of marrying Tamir, making these ideas the silly dreams
+Her desire for Beowyn, which had been sealed away in her mind, arose and conflicted with her recent contemplation of marrying Tamir, making these ideas the silly dreams she knew

 Daydreams of life in Bar Krouth as a dru while Tamir went to sea and came back regularly, of passing on to her daughter the secret stone of power she bore, had flashed through her mind many